octeth/octeth-mysql-backup-tool/README.md

 - **AWS S3 Upload Fails**:
   - Verify that AWS credentials are correctly set in the `.env` file.
   - Ensure the S3 bucket name and path are correct.
+  - If AWS credentials are not set, the script will skip the upload.
 - **Restore Process Issues**:
   - Confirm that the backup file name provided to `restore.sh` matches the backup you intend to restore.
   - Ensure that the MySQL service or container is properly stopped before restoring.
+  - If AWS credentials are not set, ensure the backup file exists in the local backup directory.
 - **Permission Errors**:
   - Ensure you run the scripts with sufficient privileges (`sudo` may be required).
   - Verify that the `chown` command in `restore.sh` points to the correct user and group (`mysql:mysql`).